django/asgiref/specs/asgi.rst

 Like WSGI, the server hosts the application inside it, and dispatches incoming requests to it in a standardized format.
-Unlike WSGI, however, applications are instantiated objects that are fed events rather than simple callables, and must run as coroutines (on the main thread; they are free to use threading or other processes if they need synchronous code).
+Unlike WSGI, however, applications are instantiated objects that are fed events rather than simple callables, and must run as ``asyncio``-compatible coroutines (on the main thread;
+they are free to use threading or other processes if they need synchronous code).

 Unlike WSGI, there are two separate parts to an ASGI connection: